epfl-ada/ada-2023-project-datapros2023/README.md

 <tbody>
   <tr>
     <td style="text-align: center;">Adam</td>
     <td>1.
-Analyze the box office depending on genres, movie languages, country of initial release, runtime and release date.<br>
+Analyzed the box office depending on genres, movie languages, country of initial release, runtime and release date.<br>
-    2. Analyze the correlation of movies financial successes and their ratings<br>
+    2. Analyzed the correlation of movies financial successes and their ratings<br>
-    3. Generate interactive plots with buttons using Plotly when relevant
+    3. Generated interactive plots with buttons using Plotly when relevant to split depending on genre.
     </td>
   </tr>
   <tr>
     <td style="text-align: center;">Dusan</td>
     <td>1.
-Process the movie summaries using NLP<br>
+Processed the movie summaries using NLP<br>
-    2. Extract topic, motives and main emotions from the summaries processing<br>
+    2. Extracted topic, motives and main emotions from the summaries processing<br>
-    3. Inspect possible influences of story features to the movie box office<br>
+    3. Inspected possible influences of story features to the movie box office<br>
-    4. Contact friends in the film industry (directors/DPs/procucers) for further insights
+    4. Contacted friends in the film industry (directors/DPs/procucers) for further insights - none gained.
     </td>
   </tr>
   <tr>
     <td style="text-align: center;">Gilles</td>
     <td>1.
-Study the overall impact of gender, cast diversity on the box office<br>
+Studied the overall impact of gender, cast diversity on the box office<br>
-    2. Consider and assess ethical questions regarding cast diversity and box office revenues<br>
+    2. Considered and assessed ethical questions regarding cast diversity and box office revenues<br>
-    3. Analyse whether certain genres are more sensible to gender representation and has a bigger impact in box office.<br>
+    3. Analyse the tendencies throught time and the recent evolution of gender representation.<br>
-    4. Build html backend and web interface for the Data story
+    4. Assisted with the story concept and the website.<br>
+    5. Assisted other group memmber in plotting and story developpement.
     </td>
   </tr>
   <tr>
     <td style="text-align: center;">Marko</td>
     <td>1.
-Generate a new feature called "actor prominence", derived from indirect measurables such as the actor's industry longevity, filmography volumes, and prior box office performances. <br>
+Generated a new feature called "actor prominence", derived from indirect measurables such as the actor's industry longevity, filmography volumes, and prior box office performances.
+This is a scrapped feature. <br>
-    2. Analyze the shifts in roles of main actors over their carreer span.<br>
+    2. Analyzed the shifts in roles of main actors over their carreer span.<br>
-    3. Study the influence of main actors prominence and box office success
+    3. Studied the influence of main actors prominence and box office success.
 </td>
   </tr>
   <tr>
     <td style="text-align: center;">Romain</td>
     <td>1.
-Supplement the main dataset with movie ratings.<br>
+Supplemented the main dataset with movie ratings.<br>
-    2. Adjust box office revenues for inflation<br>
+    2. Adjusted box office revenues for inflation<br>
-    3. Study the trend of the box office over the years. <br>
+    3. Studied the trend of the box office over the years. <br>
-    4. Detect cycles and sudden changes in trend shifts for the box office, cast diversity and movie genres over the years.<br>
-    5. Find plausible explanations for trend shifts such as financial crisis, wars or technological disruptions.
+    4. Created the Website and major part in the story writing<br>
+    5. Assisted other member in the realisation of intereactive plots and regressions.
     </td>
   </tr>
 </tbody>
 </table>

 ## References
 [1] David A. Cook, _A History of Narrative Film_, 5th edition, W. W. Norton & Company, 2016. [link](https://ia601805.us.archive.org/15/items/a-history-of-narrative-film-by-david-a.-cook/A%20History%20of%20Narrative%20Film%20by%20David%20A.%20Cook.pdf)